How to Open a Bank Account in Australia as a Non-Resident

 Opening a Bank Account in Australia as a Non-Resident: General Information

-Non-residents and temporary visa holders may be able to open a bank account in Australia, subject to the requirements of individual financial institutions and applicable regulatory obligations.
+Non-residents and temporary visa holders may be able to open a bank account in Australia, subject to the requirements of individual financial institutions and applicable laws and regulations.

 This article provides general information about how bank account access for non-residents operates in Australia, including documentation requirements, account types, and common processes.
-It does not constitute financial advice.
+It does not constitute financial or legal advice.

 Can non-residents open a bank account in Australia?

-Many Australian banks allow non-residents to open accounts, provided identity verification and regulatory requirements are satisfied.
+Some Australian financial institutions offer banking services to non-residents, provided identity verification and regulatory requirements are satisfied.

-Banks are required to comply with customer identification and anti-money laundering obligations, which generally involve verifying identity before an account can be fully activated.
+Financial institutions in Australia are required to comply with customer identification and anti-money laundering obligations under applicable legislation.
+These obligations generally require identity verification before an account can be fully activated.

 Common reasons for opening a local bank account

-A local bank account may be used for a range of everyday financial activities, such as:
+A local bank account may be used for everyday financial activities, including:

 - Receiving payments from an Australian employer